General information on the gambling system reform

 The total costs of the Finnish Supervisory Agency depend on factors such as the number of licence applicants and granted licences and the supply of games outside the licensing system.
 Although the authority’s personnel requirements cannot as yet be precisely estimated, the number of personnel is nonetheless believed to increase considerably from current figures.

 Financing is also required for the information systems consistent with the new licensing and supervisory duties.
-The aim is that going forward, the costs of licensing and supervision will be mainly covered by licence and supervision fees collected from licence holders.
+The aim is that, in future, the costs of licensing and supervision will be mainly covered by licence and supervision fees collected from licence holders.

 -

-The new Gambling Act would contain several tools to detect, prevent and address any abuses and crimes that may relate to gambling.
-These include assessment of the fitness and propriety of licence holders at the application stage, the technical and other surveillance of running gambling games, gambling system audits, restrictions on betting objects and obligation to suspend betting in the event of irregularity, as well as licence holders’ self-supervision plans and obligations to notify and report.
-Players should also be provided with a clear-cut procedure for reporting any abuses and other malfeasance.
-Gambling activities would also be subject to the obligations laid down in the legislation on money laundering.
+The new Gambling Act will provide several methods to prevent, detect and address misuse and offences associated with gambling services.
+These include assessment of the fitness and propriety of licence holders at the application stage, the technical and other monitoring of running gambling games, gambling system audits, restrictions on betting options and an obligation to suspend betting in case of misuse, as well as licence holders’ self-supervision plans and obligations to notify and report.
+Players must also be provided with a clear-cut procedure for reporting any misuse and other irregularities.
+Gambling services are also subject to the requirements laid down in the money laundering legislation.

 Preparation of the reform